university-bootcamp/coding-environment/README.md

 # Coding Environment Installation Guide

 These instructions will setup a system that can be used as a development environment.
-When this process is finished, you will be able to run and work on projects using the following tools and services.
+When this process is finished, you will be able to run and work on projects using Ruby on Rails and PostgreSQL.

-* ruby, version 2.2+
-* Ruby on Rails, version 5.2+
-* PostgreSQL

 When this setup is finished, you will be able to preview a Ruby on Rails web application within a web browser that will look like the following.